 Amazon's Android tablets are possibly the best tablets you can buy for the money.
-Both the Fire HD 8 and Fire HD 10 are extremely affordable and offer a ton of value — they run on Amazon's Fire OS, and get their apps from the Amazon Appstore rather than the Google Play Store.
-They have full access to Amazon Music, Books, Video, Movies, Alexa, and everything else Amazon does, which as it turns out, is a lot.
+Both the Fire HD 8 and Fire HD 10 are incredibly affordable and offer a ton of value — they run on Amazon's Fire OS, and get their apps from the Amazon Appstore rather than the Google Play Store.
+They have full access to Amazon Music, Books, Video, Movies, Alexa, and everything else Amazon does, which, as it turns out, is a lot.

 Buying one of these tablets is a no-brainer for the budget-minded.
 The only tough part is deciding which one to choose.

 Whether reading or watching, there's a tablet for either one